MSolomonN/django-static-tag-auto-placer/README.md

 python static.py

-# OUTPUT
+# INPUT

 > Enter Assets folder.
 Example 'assets' (leave blank if none): assets

 > Enter html file location: /home/django/project/index.html

+# OUTPUT

-Placing {% static 'assets/...' %}
+> Placing {% static 'assets/...' %}

-A new file has been created 'new.html', copy and paste its contents.
+> A new file has been created 'new.html', copy and paste its contents.